cloudevents/spec/expression-language.md

 ### 3.3.
 Errors

-Because every operator and function is total, an expression evalution flow is defined statically and cannot be modified by expected or unexpected errors.
+Because every operator and function is total, an expression evaluation flow is defined statically and cannot be modified by expected or unexpected errors.
 Nevertheless CESQL includes the concept of errors: when an expression is evaluated, in case an error arise, the evaluator collects a list of errors, referred in this spec as _error list_, which is then returned together with the evaluated value of the CESQL expression.